Archibald Armstrong: At court

 In 1623 he accompanied Prince Charles and Lord Buckingham in their royal marriage negotiations in Spain, where he was much favoured by the Spanish court.
 Philip IV of Spain gave him a suit and a gold chain, and, according to his own account, was granted a pension.
-His conduct here became more intolerable than ever.
-He teased the infanta on the defeat of the Armada and censured the conduct of the expedition to Buckingham's face.
+According to James Howell, "cousin Archy" was allowed access to the Infanta with her meninas and ladies of honour.
+He teased them on the defeat of the Armada, and censured the conduct of the expedition to Buckingham's face.
 Buckingham declared he would have him hanged, to which the jester replied that "dukes had often been hanged for insolence but never fools for talking."
 On his return he gained some complimentary allusions from Ben Jonson by his attacks upon the Spanish marriage.

 He retained his post on the accession of Charles I, and accumulated a considerable fortune, including the grant by the king of 1000 acres (4 km^{2}) in Ireland.
 After the death of Buckingham in 1628, whom he declared "the greatest enemy of three kings", the principal object of his dislike and rude jests was William Laud, whom he openly vilified and ridiculed.

 He pronounced the following grace at Whitehall in Laud's presence: "Great praise be given to God and little laud to the devil" (Laud stood only five feet tall, and bitterly resented remarks on the subject), and after the news of the rebellion in Scotland in 1637 he greeted Laud on his way to the council chamber at Whitehall with: "Who's fool now?
 Does not your Grace hear the news from Stirling about the liturgy?"
 On Laud's complaint to the council, Armstrong was sentenced the same day "to have his coat pulled over his head and be discharged the king's service and banished the king's court."